MicrosoftDocs/globalization/globalization/localization/ministyleguides/mini-style-guide-japanese.md

 ## 6. Understand basic writing styles

-Use polite (<span lang=ja>です・ます</span>) style for descriptive sentences in general.
-Plain style (<span lang=ja>だ・である</span>) and noun phrases are appropriate when short and simple texts are preferred.
+Use polite (:::no-loc text="です・ます":::) style for descriptive sentences in general.
+Plain style (:::no-loc text="だ・である":::) and noun phrases are appropriate when short and simple texts are preferred.
 To learn more, see the "Style and tone consideration" section in the [Japanese Style Guide](https://www.microsoft.com/ja-jp/language/StyleGuides).

 Example: